Learn more about different custom field types to determine which option is best for your needs.

 - If you want to track the product of a sale, you could use either a dropdown list or a checkbox list.
 Both of those options allow you to pre-enter options that you'll select later, the difference is whether your customers buy one product at a time, or if they buy more than one product at a time.

 - If you want to track the value of a sale, you could use a currency field or a dropdown list.
 If you want to have a specific amount, you can use a currency field.
 If you want more of an estimate, you can instead use a dropdown list with a range of values for each option (like, 1-500, 501-1,000, etc).

 - If you want to track client ID numbers, you could use a number field or a single-line text box.
 If your ID numbers include only numbers, and you'd like number formatting, you can use a number field.
-If your ID numbers include numbers and letters, you can use a single-line text box instead.
+If your ID numbers include numbers and letters, or if you don't want to have number formatting, you can use a single-line text box instead.